v2saumb/conferencecentral/README.md

 	* request - FindSpeakerForm - the search parameters
 * Returns:
-    * List of Session         # raise an error if session type is not passed
+    * List of Session         # raises an error if session type is not passed

 ---